jlweb-rsf/code-challenge/README.md

  - The files in the [TASK](./TASK1) directory are all playbooks, codes and scripts to bootstrap an Apache server and load balancer on AWS. 🚀
  - I wrote a short description on each terraform file to declare what is the purpose of each of them.
+ - Technologies used in this practice:
+    * Terraform (To provision AWS infrastructure).
+    * Ansible (To deploy apache web server).
+    * Github Action as CICD tool.
+    * Docker and Docker-compose to run a simple Golang monitoring application.

 ##### CI/CD clarifications: